-There’re 2 main types of hardwood floor:
+There’re 2 main types of wood flooring:

 - Engineered wood flooring, which can be installed in any room, including basements.

-Laminate flooring, which usually comes with a tongue-and-groove assembly system, is made by fusing together multiple synthetic layers using a lamination process.
+This type of flooring is made by fusing multiple synthetic layers using a lamination process.
 The interior layer typically comprises fibreboard and melamine resin.